TheLogicMaster/ESP-Smart-Display/README.md

 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) (Manually install)
 * ArduinoJson
 * ezTime
-* WeatherStation (And dependencies if using ESP8266 and Weather)
 * RunningAverage (If using brightness sensor "rolling" average)
 * TetrisAnimation (If using Tetris font)